ramses-tech/ra/docs/source/index.rst

 Ra is a test helper and pytest plugin for testing APIs defined by RAML files.

-It can be used with pytest and WebTest to write functional tests for APIs a natural way that mirrors the structure of the RAML file.
+It is used with pytest and WebTest to write functional tests for APIs a natural way that mirrors the structure of the RAML file.

 Ra also provides default automatic testing of resources defined in the